Syndicate Blackpool: ABC Theatre

 The former Hippodrome Theatre was bought by Associated British Cinemas (ABC) in April 1929.
 They planned to rebuild it in 1939, which was halted by the outbreak of World War II.
 The old theatre closed in 1960.
 Most of the building was then demolished and the new ABC Theatre was built in the shell of the old building with stalls and circle seating with a capacity of 1,934.
 It also had a permanent revolving stage.

 The ABC Theatre opened on 31 May 1963 with the Holiday Carnival summer season stage show which starred Cliff Richard and The Shadows.
 It was used for stage shows during the summer months with films and concerts in the winter.
 ABC Cinemas' sister company ABC Weekend TV televised their Blackpool Night Out show from the theatre which starred the likes of Freddie Davies, Mike & Bernie Winters and Pearl Carr & Teddy Johnson.

-The Beatles played a concert there in 1963 and in August 1965 they played at the Blackpool Night Out on ABC Weekend Television.
+The Beatles played a concert there in 1963 and in August 1965 they played on ABC Weekend TV's Blackpool Night Out.
 It was the first time they had played the song "Yesterday" on British television; the gig has surfaced on the video sharing website YouTube.
 Four songs they sang live at the gig appeared on the Anthology 2 compilation album in 1996 – "I Feel Fine", "Ticket to Ride", "Yesterday" and "Help!".
 The Beatles were also shown singing "Help" at the ABC in Episode four of the 1995 The Beatles Anthology documentary series.

 The summer shows starred the likes of Frank Ifield, Cilla Black, Morecambe and Wise, and Tommy Steele.